Parsa-Rajabi/CPSC-344/docs/project/checkpoint-B.md

 ## Submission

 Refer to the [course submission information page](course-submission-info.md) for the latest information on how to submit items for the course.

+> [!IMPORTANT]
+> This checkpoint follows the course [Late Deliverables](syllabus.md#late-deliverables) policy.
+Because this plan may involve recruiting participants and collecting data, review the [TCPS Ethics Certification](project/ethics-certification.md) requirement and use [Group Work Resources](group-work-resources.md) to assign evaluation roles clearly.

 ## Evaluation Plan